 Matt says, "While this isn’t a challenging feature out on the course, for me it signals that it’s time to start finding the front of the group.
 With just under 1km to go before the 'main event' on Innsbruckring, this is the time to make sure you’re positioned perfectly."

 This section begins when you pass the Triumphal Arch on your left and asphalt gives way to grey slate cobbles.
 You'll pass St. Anne's column, then grey slate will transition to brown brick (pictured above).
 Following Matt's advice, smart Zwifters will place themselves near the front of the group as they hit the hard right on the brown bricks, in order to start The Leg Snapper in an ideal position.

 This is the most decisive section of Innsbruckring.
 Matt says, "The Leg Snapper is one of the most demanding climbs in the game, and it’s only 450m long!
 However, at 7%, it is sure to catch anyone at the back of the pack off guard.
 I don’t recommend patience—this is a full gas sprint every single lap."

-Give it everything you've got, then grab a wheel on the sharp left at the top and try to recover as you head into the finish.
+Give it everything you've got, then grab a wheel on the sharp right at the top and try to recover as you head into the finish.

 #5: The Sprint

 Matt says, "After the Leg Snapper, there is 3.5km of downhill and flat before the end of the race.
 Experienced Zwifters know that an attack may come at any moment in this section of the race..."